Navjot Sidhu holds first meeting as Punjab Cong chief | Politics

 - India

-Days after taking charge as the Punjab Congress chief, Navjot Singh Sidhu on Monday held his first meeting with four working presidents and representatives of different fronts of the party's state unit.
+Days after taking charge as the Punjab Congress chief, Navjot Singh Sidhu on Monday held his first meeting with four working presidents and representatives of different wings of the party's state unit.

+Sidhu had detailed discussions with four working presidents about rebuilding the organisation and further strengthening the party at the grassroots level, the party said.

 Sidhu took the charge as Punjab Pradesh Congress chief on Friday last.
 He replaced Sunil Jakhar.